 This book is structured in a very logical manner.
 It opens with a discussion about getting motivated.
 This is a key first step for anyone to become interested in taking control of their finances.
 If you aren’t motivated to make changes and don’t know why it would benefit you, you’ll never get serious about your money.
 Lesley does a good job at making the issue of money something that most people can relate with.

 From there, the book follows a path that begins with the most basic money concerns of getting organized and creating a budget.
 These critical steps are the foundation in which you can begin to build upon and tackle the later chapters that discuss getting out of debt, saving money, and investing.

 If you are under the age of 25, or know someone who is, then I think this is a great introduction to personal finance.
 The writing is easy to understand and most young adults should easily be able to relate with the examples in the book.
 It introduces some very important concepts without confusing you with a lot of new terms.
 I also think it helps that this story and book is coming from someone with a modest background.
 It is refreshing to know that a little education and hard work can go a long way at such a young age to create success.
 So, I would recommend this book for the young adult in your family as an introduction to money.

 - best financial planning books for young adults

 - young adult finance

 - 401k tips for young adults

-- personal finances for young adults
+- personal finance blog for young adults

-- financial blogs for young adults
+- financial planning books for young adults

 Filed Under: Book Reviews